-Owing to its position on the edge of Congleton, there are some amenities that are not within the ideal standards set within the toolkit and will not be as close to the development as existing dwellings which are more centrally positioned.
+Owing to its position on the periphery of Congleton, there are some amenities that are not within the ideal standards set within the toolkit and will not be as close to the development as existing dwellings which are more centrally positioned.
 Nevertheless this is not untypical for suburban dwellings and will be the same distances for the residential development in the vicinity of the application site.
 However, the majority of the services and amenities listed are accommodated within Congleton and are accessible to the proposed development on foot or via a short bus journey.
 Accordingly, it is considered that this is a locationally sustainable site.

-This is also the opinion of the Inspector who granted planning permission for the 200 dwellings at Loachbrook Farm - the site immediately to the south and south-east of this site who commented:
+This is also the opinion of the Inspector who granted planning permission for the 200 dwellings at Loachbrook Farm - the site immediately to the south and south-east of this site who commented :

-..'Overall, the site is in a sustainable position with reasonable access to local services and facilities, with public transport available for those facilities located at a greater distance away.
-It would form a sustainable site for development in respect of policy contained within the Framework.
+...
+"Overall, the site is in a sustainable position with reasonable access to local services and facilities, with public transport available for those facilities located at a greater distance away.
+It would form a sustainable site for development in respect of policy contained within the Framework"

 More recently Inspectors have determined that locational accessibility is but one element of sustainable development and it is not synonymous with it.
 There are many other components of sustainability other than accessibility.
 These include, meeting general and affordable housing need, an environmental role in protecting and enhancing the natural environment, reducing energy consumption through sustainable design, and assisting economic growth and development.
-The proposal would also generate Government funding through the New Homes bonus.